 A strong, in-person first impression and a winning interview are still your calling cards in the working world.
-Enlisting the aid of a dedicated interview coach or expert can be an invaluable investment when preparing to return to work.
+Enlisting the aid of a dedicated interview coaching when returning to work can be an invaluable investment.

-Amie Thompson is the Founder and Head Coach of Sound Interview, a service that offers interview and resume coaching via Skype.
-Thompason acknowledges that the interview process can be a “drain on job seekers’ confidence”.
+Amie Thompson is the Founder and Head Coach of Sound Interview.
+They offer interview and resume coaching when returning to work via Skype.
+Thompson acknowledges that the interview process can be a “drain on job seekers’ confidence”.

-As an interview coach, Thompson provides immediate and direct feedback to clients on what they are doing well and what they can tweak.
-This ultimately provides them with a repertoire of meaningful ‘stories’ and points that they can tell during an interview to demonstrate their qualifications for the position.
+Thompson provides immediate and direct feedback to clients on what they are doing well and what they can tweak.
+This ultimately provides them with a repertoire of meaningful ‘stories’ and points that they can tell during an interview.
+The purpose of this is to demonstrate their qualifications for the position.

 “I always take some time to focus on the most hated question – “Tell me about yourself” – and provide custom feedback to the client to address areas they can improve,” Thompson continues.
 “I can also provide coaching on building rapport, body language, asking questions, and even salary negotiation depending on a candidate’s needs.“

 Preparing for the Interview: Strategies for Success